animal-tree/Another-Version/2-Opposing-views.md

 ## Second induced hair loss

-Full head hair regrowth in alopecia universalis, especially with comorbid eczema, is extremely medically rare.
+Full head hair regrowth in Alopecia Universalis, especially with comorbid eczema, is extremely medically rare.

 I was on a mostly-steak-only diet since at least as far as June, 2020 (with wild-caught salmon as well), at which time I was working on my Psyche-CAM paper.